-- 2. Suppose the vertices in Figure 1 are cities, and the capacities indicate how many wagons can travel along that edge each day.
-Suppose wagons can leave each city once a day and each edge takes 2 days to travel.
-Explain how would you find the number of wagons that can be sent from s to t in 12 days.
-(Only describe how would you set up the problem.) - 3.
-Give an example of a maximal flow that is not maximum.
-Explain how finding an augmenting path in the slack picture can help correct mistakes. - 4.
+- 2. Give an example of a maximal flow that is not maximum.
+Explain how finding an augmenting path in the slack picture can help correct mistakes. - 3.
 State the Ford-Fulkerson theorem for network flows.
-Explain how the network flow algorithm may be used to prove it for integer capacities.
-Indicate what problem you may encounter if you allowed non-integer flows and capacities, and what theorem in analysis makes the Ford-Fulkerson theorem still valid. - 5.
+Explain how the network flow algorithm may be used to prove it for integer capacities. - 4.
 State Menger's theorem (edge version) and explain how network flows may be used to prove them.
 (See your notes and "messenger problems" in the book).
-You only need to state, how would you set up the network associated to the graph. - 6.
-Explain how the question of finding a maximum size matching and a minimum size edge cover in a bipartite graph may be translated into the question of finding a maximum flow and a minimum cut in a network flow.
-Prove that the maximum size of a matching is the same as the minimum size of a cover in a bipartite graph. - 7.
+You only need to state, how would you set up the network associated to the graph. - 5.
+Suppose the vertices in Figure 1 are cities, and the capacities indicate how many wagons can travel along that edge each day.
+Suppose wagons can leave each city once a day and each edge takes 2 days to travel.
+Explain how would you find the number of wagons that can be sent from s to t in 12 days.
+(Only describe how would you set up the problem.) - 6.
 Find a maximum size matching and a minimum size cover in the bipartite graph below by stating and solving a related network flow problem.
-Show all your work! - 8.
-State and prove Hall's Theorem. - 9.
-State and prove Birkhoff's Theorem.
+Show all your work!

+7. Explain how the question of finding a maximum size matching and a minimum size edge cover in a bipartite graph may be translated into the question of finding a maximum flow and a minimum cut in a network flow.
+Prove that the maximum size of a matching is the same as the minimum size of a cover in a bipartite graph.

-10. Write the following doubly stochastic matrix as a convex combination of permutation matrices:
+- 8. State and prove Hall's Theorem. - 9.
+State Birkhoff's Theorem and write the following doubly stochastic matrix as a convex combination of permutation matrices: